Fix Windows 10 Error Code 0xc0000098 (7 Proven Methods)

 - Back up your data before proceeding.
 This erases all data on the drive.

 We tested a clean install on a PC where all other methods failed.
-The entire process took about 35 minutes on an SSD.
+The entire process completed fairly quickly on an SSD.
 If you’re also experiencing issues with Windows 7 stuck on the welcome screen, a clean installation may be necessary.

 #Bottom Line